crate/crate-operator/docs/source/configuration.rst

    Whether to perform volume expansion operations without suspending the cluster.
    For this to work, it must be supported by the underlying infrastructure.
-At the time of writing, this works on Azure AKS and AWS EKS if using the CSI drivers.
+At the time of writing, this works on Azure AKS, AWS EKS and STACKIT SKE if using the CSI drivers.

    By default, the operator will suspend the cluster while performing volume expansion, and resume it once the PVCs expand.